ynput/ayon-documentation/website/docs/admin_settings_system.md

 1. **Add new executable** to an existing application version.
 This is a good way if you have multiple fully compatible versions of your DCC across the studio.
 Nuke is a typical example where multiple artists might have different `v#` releases of the same minor Nuke release.
 For example `12.2v3` and `12.3v6`.
 When you add both to `12.2` Nuke executables they will be treated the same in AYON and the system will automatically pick the first that it finds on an artist machine when launching.
 Their order is also the order of their priority when choosing which version to run if multiple are present.
 ![settings_applications](assets/settings/settings_addapplication.gif)

 2. **Add version** in case you want this version to be selectable individually.
 This is usually used for bigger releases that might not be fully compatible with previous versions.
 Keep in mind that if you add the latest version of an Application that is not yet part of the official AYON release, you might run into problems with integration.
-We test all the new software versions for compatibility and most often, smaller or bigger updates to ayon code are necessary to keep everything running.
+We test all the new software versions for compatibility and most often, smaller or bigger updates to AYON code are necessary to keep everything running.
 ![settings_applications](assets/settings/settings_addappversion.gif)

 ## Tools

-A tool in AYON is anything that needs to be selectively added to your DCC applications.
+A tool in openPype is anything that needs to be selectively added to your DCC applications.
 Most often these are plugins, modules, extensions or similar depending on what your package happens to call it.

 AYON comes with some major CG renderers pre-configured as an example, but these and any others will need to be changed to match your particular environment.